outpaddling/APE/README.md

 It is still useful today as a common programming editor for a variety of languages.

-As a terminal-based editor, it functions as smoothly in a PuTTY terminal as it does on a graphical console.
+As a terminal-based editor, it functions as efficiently in a PuTTY terminal as it does on a graphical console.

 It offers user-configurable language support including regular-expression-based syntax highlighting.